 |Weight||88kg (13st 12lb)|

 A lofty fifth place in the list of leading scorers in the IRB World Series of 2012-13 shows the impression that Christian Lewis-Pratt has made.
 He amassed 221 points, including 50 overall in the Glasgow and London tournaments in May last year.
 His overall points aggregate in the IRB World Series is now 322.

 Christian, who lives in Ascot, was a schoolboy Sevens star at Wellington College before turning professional with Northampton Saints and spending the 2010-11 season with Leeds Carnegie, where he appeared in 11 first team games.
-He scored 16 points on his Aviva Premiership debut at Gloucester, and was on a dual registration for Doncaster Knights in the RFU Championship.
+He scored 16 points on his Aviva Premiership debut at Gloucester and was on a dual registration for Doncaster Knights in the Greene King IPA Championship.

 He represented Wales U16 and U18, playing alongside senior internationals such as Scott Williams and Kristian Phillips.
-This season he played in seven of the nine tournaments on the Gold Coast and at Wellington, the USA, Hong Kong, Japan, Glasgow and London for England and scored 15 tries as well as landing 70 conversions and two penalty goals.
+In 2012-13, he played in seven of the nine tournaments – on the Gold Coast and at Wellington, the USA, Hong Kong, Japan, Glasgow and London – for England and scored 15 tries as well as landing 70 conversions and two penalty goals.
 In June last year, he appeared in the RWC Sevens in Moscow, contributed a try with the first play of the quarter-final against Australia and kicked three conversions to guide England to a 21-17 win.